 Measure by height…

 Mountaineering axes are measured in centimeters, and are available in sizes ranging from 50 cm to 75 cm.
 In general, your height and wingspan are the deciding factors when choosing a length, with a smaller person requiring a shorter axe and vice-versa.

 A common way to measure what length you need is to stand upright and hold a mountaineering axe with your arms relaxed at your side.
 If the spike of the axe reaches your ankle bone, it’s the absolute longest axe you can safely use.
-Beware of getting a mountaineering axe that is too long, as you will run the risk of the spike being caught in the snow and launching you into the air during a self-arrest.

 If you’re shopping online and are unable to physically hold a mountaineering axe, this size chart will give you a good estimate for the length you need: